 Energy Storage

 We develop more robust, safer and higher-energy density lithium-ion batteries, while using our fundamental science capabilities to develop storage materials that dramatically increase storage capacity and power densities.
-By increasing battery lifetimes and range, Argonne researchers are paving the way for the more widespread adoption of sustainable and efficient transportation technologies.
+By increasing battery lifetimes and range, Argonne researchers are paving the way for the more widespread adoption of dependable and efficient transportation technologies.
 Argonne’s all-encompassing battery research program spans the continuum from basic materials research and diagnostics to scale-up processes and ultimate deployment by industry.